-When Kalki the Destroyer Descends: Greed, Corruption, War, Destruction, and the Apocalypse
+When Kalki the Destroyer Descends, the Apocalypse Begins

 A harbinger of the apocalypse, it is believed that Kalki will bring about the destruction of the world when mankind has completely abandoned religion, “when nothing is known of the techniques of sacrifice, even by word.”